Nicolas Ferry: Early life and discovery

-Nicolas Ferry was born on 14 October 1741 in Plaine, Bas-Rhin, France, the son of a farmer and his wife.
+Nicolas Ferry was born on 14 October 1741 in Plaine, Alsace, France, the son of a farmer and his wife.
 He was unusually small at birth and continued to grow slowly, although all contemporary sources and surviving portraits agree that his limbs and features were in proportion to his height ("proportionate dwarfism").
-His fame spread, and in 1746 he was visited by ladies from the court of Stanisław, who was also the Duke of Lorraine and maintained a court at Lunéville, although he was no longer King of Poland.
+His fame spread, and in 1746, he was visited by ladies from the court of Stanisław, who was also the Duke of Lorraine and maintained a court at Lunéville, although he was no longer King of Poland.
 Stanisław sent his physician to examine the child, who was now five years old and approximately 24 inches (60 cm) tall, and subsequently sent for him.
 He offered Ferry's parents money in return for their son, who was to be maintained and educated in the Leszczyński household as the court dwarf.

 Life at court

-At court Ferry quickly acquired the nickname Bébé ("Baby").
-He was given to the queen as a birthday present in 1747, and, after her death in 1748, he became the property of her cousin, the Princesse de Talmont.
+At court, Ferry quickly acquired the nickname Bébé ("Baby").
+He was given to the queen as a birthday present in 1746, and, after her death in 1747, one of his main benefactors became Princesse de Talmont (1735-1762).
 He had tutors, but proved to be of relatively low intelligence and is reported never to have learned to read or write.
 A small wooden house was built for him in one of the halls of the Chateau de Lunéville, and he was spoiled and indulged by his master and the entire court.
 He played practical jokes on visitors and often behaved very badly, but he was the king's favourite and a great attraction.
 Those entertained by his antics included the Duc du Richelieu and Voltaire.

-In 1759 the Polish dwarf Józef Boruwłaski visited the court.
+In 1759, the Polish dwarf Józef Boruwłaski visited the court.
 He was a witty, urbane young man of 20, shorter than Ferry and well versed in court manners.
 Unflattering comparisons were drawn, and Ferry became so angry that he attacked Boruwłaski and tried to throw him onto the fire.
 The indulgent Stanisław ordered Ferry beaten for this outrage, reportedly to his severe shock and mortification.

 Ferry was also compared unfavourably with Boruwłaski by the aristocratic writer, scientist and physician Louis-Élisabeth de La Vergne de Tressan, who visited the Lunéville court to receive an honour from Stanisław.
 De Tressan later delivered a paper to the French Academy of Sciences likening Ferry to an animal in comparison with the intelligent, well-educated Polish dwarf.

 Ferry remained at Stanisław's court throughout his life, eventually growing to a height of 34 inches (86 cm).